ziraax/PlanktonFlow/README.md

 python3 -m venv .venv
 ```

-Where **.venv** will be the name of the folder holding the virtual environment.
+Here, **.venv** will be the name of the folder holding the virtual environment.

 4. **Activate the Environment**:

-Now, depending on your Operating System :
+Now, depending on your operating system:

- - On Windows using your Terminal (CMD), type:
+- On Windows using your terminal (CMD), type:
 ```bash
 .venv\Scripts\activate
 ```

-- On Windows Powershell :
+- On Windows Powershell:

 ```
 .\.venv\Scripts\Activate.ps1
 ```

-- Using bash :
+- On bash (Linux/macOS):

 ```bash
 source .venv/bin/activate
 ```

 After activation, your terminal will change to show the venv name.

-⚠️ In case you run into a bug like "Cannot load the file
-C:\.\TaxoNet\venv\Scripts\Activate.ps1 because script execution is disabled on this system.", it means that your current script execution policy is blocking scripts by default for security reason.
+⚠️ If you encounter an error like "Cannot load the file C:\.\TaxoNet\venv\Scripts\Activate.ps1 because script execution is disabled on this system.", it means that your current script execution policy is blocking scripts by default for security reasons.
 To fix this issue, type in a Powershell terminal:

 ```bash
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass